A man barged into a church and shot at a bride and the bishop. Police want to know if it's tied to another shooting

 A gunman barged into a church in New Hampshire and opened fire, wounding a bride and the bishop before wedding guests tackled him, authorities said.
-Investigators want to know if the attack is related to another fatal shooting this month.
+Investigators want to know if the attack is related to a previous fatal shooting.

 Dale Holloway, 37, was charged with first-degree assault after he allegedly opened fire at the New England Pentecostal Ministries in Pelham on Saturday.